ulfschneider/markdown-it-mermaid-server/README.md

 - `outpoutFolder`: The folder to store the created diagram images to be referenced in the resulting HTML documents.
 Default is `mermaid`.
 Because with every build the created diagram images will receive a new name, **the output folder should be part of your .gitignore file**.
 - `renderPath`: The path to reference the created diagrams in the resulting HTML.
 In the following example, the default renderPath `/mermaid/` is used to access the mermaid SVG diagram: `<img src="/mermaid/Q8jScdyns6K32zkmj9SD4.svg"/>`
 - `chartFormat`: The format of the resulting mermaid chart.
 Default is `svg`, other supported formats are `png` and `pdf`.
+- `imageAttributes`: A string array with HTML attributes to add to the resulting HTML image tag.
 - `mermaidConfig`: The mermaid [configuration JSON](https://mermaid.js.org/config/schema-docs/config.html) object.